nathanielshak/advancedprogramming/Lesson9/README.md

 This means that we got into something like an **infinite loop** and the `foo` function never stopped calling itself, causing the error you saw.

-> An [infinite loop](https://en.wikipedia.org/wiki/Infinite_loop) is a common thing in computer science where you program ends up hypothetically getting stuck where it will run **forever** if you don't stop it.
+> An [infinite loop](https://en.wikipedia.org/wiki/Infinite_loop) is a common thing in computer science where your program ends up hypothetically getting stuck where it will run **forever** if you don't stop it.
 Normally, this will either cause a crash or you'll have to exit out of the program manually when this happens.

 What do you think would happen if we did something like this?